 In order to identify the harmful and dangerous factors affecting human health in the workplace, Gazprom carries out special reviews of working conditions (SRWCs).

-The reviews are conducted at every workplace across the Gazprom Group (including the Company’s headquarters and subsidiaries).
+The reviews are conducted at every workplace across Gazprom (including the Gazprom Group's headquarters, subsidiaries and entities).
 Each review is followed by the classification of working conditions and the development and adoption of measures designed to improve the work environment for employees.

-Industrial safety culture is defined as a level of qualification and psychological readiness demonstrated by all employees of the Company under which process safety is perceived as a priority and an internal need by each employee and which fosters personal responsibility and self-control in all work activities that have an effect on process safety.
+Process safety culture is defined as a level of qualification and psychological readiness demonstrated by all employees of the Company under which process safety is perceived as a priority and an internal need that fosters personal responsibility and self-control in all work activities that have an effect on process safety.

 The primary objective in the development of process safety culture is to change the mentality of employees and foster an environment with zero tolerance for process safety violations even in the absence of additional oversight.